Recently, I saw an amazing ad while I was doing research about marketing campaigns.

 3- If your merchants can’t use your shop, you won’t be able to sell

 In the equation for your online business growth, besides customers, you need to take merchants into account.

 What are you going to sell if your merchants don’t know how to update stocks and availability?

-An amazing onboarding experience is not only the right of users, it’s also necessary for merchants to sign up for and access your storages.
+An amazing onboarding experience is not only the right of users; it’s also necessary for merchants to sign up for and access your storage.

 Here is an in-depth guide by Shopify that explains how the in-app merchant onboarding process works.

 And as for the rest, here is how to create a fail-proof remote onboarding process for your Shopify users and merchants:

 8 Steps to Create a User Onboarding for Your Shopify Page